Barrett Hazeltine Associate Professor of Practice, School of Engineering

-Banu Ozkazanc-Pan is Professor of Practice at the School of Engineering and Academic Director of the IE Brown EMBA program.
-She is also the Founder and Director of the Venture Capital Inclusion Lab at the Nelson Center for Entrepreneurship.
+Banu Özkazanç-Pan is the Barrett Hazeltine Associate Professor of Practice at the School of Engineering.
+Professor Özkazanç-Pan is also the Founder and Director of the Venture Capital Inclusion Lab at the Nelson Center for Entrepreneurship.
 The Lab was started in 2018 with funds from her $260,000 Ewing Marion Kauffman Foundation grant examining the decision-making and network behaviors of VCs.
 The Lab focuses on understanding and solving funding inequities in the VC industry through data-driven research, education and advocacy.
 Banu’s research interests are mainly in the areas of diversity and inclusion in organizations and in entrepreneurial ecosystems.
-Previously in 2016, she was the recipient of a research grant from the Ewing Marion Kauffman Foundation for her research studying the opportunities and challenges for women entrepreneurs in St. Louis, MO and Boston, MA.
-The findings from this research led to her working with the City of Boston Women Entrepreneurs initiative, start-ups, and entrepreneur support organizations in order to make Boston an inclusive city for all entrepreneurs.

-Banu is currently Joint Editor in Chief of Gender, Work & Organization and the author of Transnational Migration and The New Subjects of Work: Transmigrants, Hybrids and Cosmopolitans.
-She has two forthcoming books with Cambridge University Press titled Entrepreneurial Ecosystems: A Critical Gender Perspective (2020) and A Transnational Approach to Entrepreneurial Ecosystems (2021).
-She can be reached at email@example.com.
+Professor Özkazanç-Pan is currently Joint Editor in Chief of Gender, Work & Organization and the author of Transnational Migration and The New Subjects of Work: Transmigrants, Hybrids and Cosmopolitans.
+She has two books with Cambridge University Press titled Entrepreneurial Ecosystems: A Critical Gender Perspective (2021) and A Transnational Approach to Entrepreneurial Ecosystems (2022).